Climate and energy

 Objectives for Belgium

-Achieving the Energy Union can contribute to meeting the long term climate objectives of the European Union.
-The climate policy on the one hand and energy security and the enhancement of the internal energy market on the other hand, should not be seen as mutually exclusive, but as perfectly complementary and mutually consistent.
+Our country has always constructively supported the above pillars of an integrated climate and energy policy.
+Climate policy on the one hand and energy security and the completion of the internal energy market on the other, should not be seen as mutually exclusive, but instead as perfectly complementary.